krishnaclosalair/newsletterbuilder/README.md

 ***GENERAL OPTIONS***

 width - 600 by default.
-Width of the table.
+Set to 'full' for 100%.
+Width of the container.

 paddingTop - 0 by default.
 Top padding.